 They beat him.
 They deprived him.
 They ridiculed him.
 They broke his heart.
 But they couldn't break his spirit.

 Did You Know?

 Favourite film of Karl Pilkington, along with The Elephant Man.
 See more

 When Mr Sugden is dancing down the pitch in the early part of the match, he shouts various instructions and admonitions to Speed.
 Speed was on Tibbutt's team and was his first choice.
 See more

 The majority of the crew were listed simply under the heading "This film was made by..." without each person's specific job title (director of photography, sound recordist, editor etc) being given.
 See more

-Referenced in Camera Buff
+Referenced in The Falls

-at the club See more
+Hymn sung at school See more